KoenvanMeijeren/eslint-plugin-rules-for-qwik/README.md

 ### no-direct-scss-imports

-This rule checks for direct imports of SCSS files and suggests using the `styles` object instead.
+This rule checks for direct imports of SCSS files and suggests using importing the SCSS in global files instead.

 ## License